jpbulman/Website/_posts/201-10-16-practice-interview-q.md

 ```

 <h2 id="heading2">No more sorting</h2>
 Now this gets interesting, the list is no longer sorted.
 The solution to this is simple, but also very subtle.
-The video suggests storing a HashSet of the complements of each number and then look at each number and see if it is in the HashSet.
-This works very well because Hash lookups are constant time operations O(1), and looking through the list is just O(n), which means the whole operation will run in O(n)time.
+The video suggests storing a HashSet of the complements of each number and then to look at each number and see if it is in the HashSet.
+This works very well because Hash lookups are a constant time operations, O(1), and looking through the list is just O(n), which means the whole operation will run in O(n)time.

 ```java
 private static boolean hashSumTest(int[] givenList, int k){